-- loans for English and Welsh undergraduates if you started your course on or after 1 September 2012
+- loans for Welsh undergraduates if you started your course on or after 1 September 2012

-Since April 2019 repayments started for postgraduate loans for English and Welsh students.
-The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in this section.
+- loans for English and Welsh postgraduate students where repayments started after April 2019.
+The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1, Plan 2 and Plan 4 loans and we explain more about this in our postgraduate loans page.

 In the subsequent pages, we cover how and when you pay back your student loans, whether you are an employee or complete a Self Assessment tax return.
-To use this guidance you need to select whether you are repaying a Plan 1, a Plan 2 or a postgraduate loan or a combination of these loans
+To use this guidance you need to select whether you are repaying a Plan 1, Plan 2, postgraduate, or Plan 4 loan or a combination of these loans:

 We also cover what to do about repaying your student loan if you go abroad for more than three months.

 You should be aware that students are often targeted by fraudsters pretending to be either the SLC or HMRC.
-There is information on GOV.UK about these types of phishing emails or phone calls.
+There is information on GOV.UK about these types of phishing and online scams.